 It was billed as an alternative to more predictable offerings such as the Opel Manta, Volkswagen Scirocco, Toyota Celica and Ford Capri, but this Renault 18-based hatch never caught on.
 Part of the problem was the Renault 18 basis; it would be hard to think of a car less suited to the committed driver, even if it’s fundamentally sound.
 For an enthusiast car, the power was sent to the wrong end – and there wasn’t much of it if you opted for one of the 64bhp 1.4-litre engines.

 The 96bhp 1647cc and 110bhp 1995cc engines were more promising, but the Fuego that everyone covets today is the 132bhp turbocharged 1565cc engined model, complete with ‘TURBO’ decals, cross spoke alloy wheels and bright yellow fog lights.

-With styling by Robert Opron (who also penned the Citroen CX and SM), the Fuego is a looker and it’s decently practical too, as it can accommodate four adults along with their luggage.
-Aerodynamic, stylish and unusual, the Fuego makes a great left-field classic buy.
-If you can find one.
+With styling by Robert Opron, the designer that also penned the Citroen CX and SM, the Fuego is certainly a looker, and thanks to that hatchback and saloon car platform it’s actually surprisingly practical, accommodating four adults along with their luggage.
+Aerodynamic, stylish and unusual, the Fuego makes a great left-field classic buy, but only if you can find one.